raspberrycoulis/pushover-doorbell/README.md

 # Pushover Doorbell

-This is a very simple Python 3 script (coded on a Raspberry Pi) that triggers a Pushover notification when a simple button, connected to the GPIO, is pushed.
+This is a very simple repository containing a Python 3 script (coded on a Raspberry Pi) and a C++ script (coded for an ESP8266 board) that triggers a Pushover notification when a simple button, connected to the GPIO, is pushed.

 ## Initial install